 - establish the rules by which candidates qualify for primary and general elections;

-- establish the LSN voting scheme for determining the winners of the presidential and vice presidential elections, while eliminating the electoral college;
+- establish the LSN voting scheme for determining the winners of the Presidential and Chancellor elections, while eliminating the electoral college;

 - establish a National Voter Registration Authority to provide universal, automatic voter registration and a permanent Voter Identifier for every eligible citizen;